How much will cataract surgery cost?

 • Post-operative eye drops: Around $15-30, paid to the pharmacy.
 Be sure to inform the day surgery if you have a health care concession card.

 • Appointment fees: All patients referred for cataract surgery will need a pre-operative appointment to confirm the diagnosis, carry out a comprehensive eye check, and take necessary eye measurements.
 Most parts of the appointment attract a Medicare rebate, but there will be a gap — please call the clinic for a fee estimate ahead of time.
-Clinic appointments and tests are not covered by your health fund (this is due to the rules governing private health funds)
+Clinic appointments and tests are not covered by your health fund (this is due to the rules governing private health funds).
+After surgery, there are no out-of-pocket costs for post-op reviews.

 • Health fund excess: Some health insurance plans have an excess, which is an amount you agree to pay when you use your health insurance, usually in return for lower premiums.
 This amount is your co-payment to the hospital/day surgery and is not charged by me or the anaesthetist.